Ruhi-Kass/CodeAlpha_Tasks/CodeAlpha_Chatbot/README.md

 - **Triple-Theme System**: Switch between **Sky** (Professional), **Midnight** (OLED Black), and **Emerald** (Eco) visual styles.
 - **Mobile-First Design**: A high-fidelity, fluid interface designed to feel like a native app on any device.

-## 💻 Tech Stack
+## � Tech Stack

 - **Frontend**: React 19 (Modern ES6+ Architecture)
 - **Styling**: Tailwind CSS (Utility-first responsive layout)
-- **Intelligence**: Integrated via the Google GenAI SDK for retrieval and synthesis.
+- **Intelligence**: Integrated via the Google GenAI SDK and DeepSeek API for retrieval and synthesis.

 ## ⚙️ Setup

 To use the live features, ensure an API key is provided via the environment variables (`process.env.API_KEY`).
 The application will gracefully handle missing keys by prompting for setup.

+---
 *Nous Bot — Efficiency through conversational logic.*